Introducing Gardening to your Children

 When introducing gardening to your children, you need to ensure that adequate steps are in place to ensure their safety.
 First, you need to make sure that the plot allotted to your child is close to the house and visible from the home for better monitoring.
 While even very young children should be given proper gardening tools, these should be the right size for them to use safely.
 Some garden tools and implements should only be used by children under supervision.

 Apart from this, you also need to make sure that your children are not exposed to chemical fertilizers and pesticides.
 This is best achieved by keeping your entire garden organic.
 If that is not possible, keep pesticides out of the reach of children and explain that certain products are not to be used by them.

 Planning Garden Beds

 When planning garden beds for children, make sure that they are not very wide so that children can reach the center of the beds with ease.
 This means that the garden beds should not be more than four feet in width.
 Additionally, you need to leave adequate space between the beds for children to move around with ease.
-With very small children who may not be the most coordinated or have that attention to detail that adults have, you need to leave around two feet between the beds to ensure that they do not trample on the plants.
+With very small children who may not be the most coordinated or have the attention to detail that adults have, you need to leave around two feet between the beds to ensure that they do not trample on the plants.

 Using the Garden as a Teaching Tool

 To be most effective, the garden should be used as a fun teaching tool.
 This can be done by letting children get muddy and dirty as they explore all aspects of the garden.
 Introduce your children not only to the plants in the garden, but the insects, small animals, and birds that are part of it.
 Installing a bird feeder and bird bath can help add color and interest to the garden.
 Help your children identify the birds and insects in your garden even as you teach them the names of the various plants.

 In order to ensure that your children enjoy gardening and spending time outdoors, you need to be flexible.
 Let the children choose what they want to plant and allow them to make a few mistakes.
 This is how children learn – they learn from their mistakes.
 No different than adults really though.